 - Refusal of equal rights to housing or other opportunities

-If you have experienced a suspected civil rights violation in the last two to three years, you may have recourse to instigate a lawsuit, regardless of whether the perpetrator has already been subject to criminal proceedings.
-Upholding your rights, seeking fair settlements to help with recovery or losses suffered, and bringing civil rights abusers to justice can help gain closure and protect future potential victims from similar abuses of their rights.
+Suppose you have experienced a suspected civil rights violation in the last two to three years.
+In that case, you may have recourse to instigate a civil rights lawsuit, regardless of whether the perpetrator has already been subject to criminal proceedings.
+The value of civil rights claims can vary widely, including lost wages, medical expenses, and punitive damages.
+Upholding your rights, seeking fair settlements to help with recovery or losses, and bringing civil rights abusers to justice can help you gain closure and protect future potential victims from similar rights abuses.